ChrstphrHll/npc_gen/students/Jess Beebe.md

 year: 3
 guild: Fiesn
 partyID: 98
+tags:
+- Firbolg
+- Cleric
+- Diplomacy
+- 3rd
+- Fiesn
 ---
 # Jess Beebe
 ---
 ### Description
 - 3rd year Firbolg Cleric in Fiesn
-- straight dirty blonde hair that's done up in a top knot, Pale Green eyes, and Pale Gray skin
+- straight dirty blonde hair that's done up in a top knot, Hazel eyes, and Pale Gray skin
 - Is Impressive and Unkind, and has Finesse as their ideal

 ### Organizations